chatatechnologies/react-autoql/README.md

 **supportsSuggestions**: If this is true, the response message can have a list of suggestions if the query is not understood.
 If it is false, there will be a general error message in its place.

 **processDrilldown**: Function to be called when a table or chart element is clicked.
-The ChatDrawer uses the drilldown endpoint from the chata.io open API https://chata.readme.io/reference/queries-1#querydrilldown
+The DataMessenger uses the drilldown endpoint from the chata.io open API https://chata.readme.io/reference/queries-1#querydrilldown

 **onSuggestionClick**: Function to be called when a button from a suggestion response is clicked.
 By default, the query will be submitted through the ChatBar component.